IBM/portieris/README.md

 Portieris' Admission Webhook is configured to fail closed.
 Three instances of Portieris make sure that it is able to approve its own upgrades and auto-recovery.
 If all instance of Portieris are unavailable, Kubernetes will not auto-recover it, and you must delete the MutatingAdmissionWebhook to allow Portieris to recover.

-## Current limitations

-Portieris only supports sourcing trust data from the following registries:
-* IBM Cloud Container Registry
-* Quay.io
-* Docker Hub

-You can deploy images from other servers while Portieris is installed, but you must disable trust enforcement for these images.
-The default ClusterImagePolicy enforces trust disabled for "*".
-We are looking to support additional Notary servers and support for configuring your own via CRD configuration.
-If you want a particular Notary server to be supported, [raise an issue](https://github.com/ibm/portieris/issues/new).
-Its pretty easy to add a new registry, see [Trust Map](https://github.com/ibm/portieris/tree/master/helpers/trustmap/trust_server_map.go) if interested in helping.

 ## Installing Portieris

 Portieris is installed using a Helm chart.
 Before you begin, make sure that you have Kubernetes 1.9 or above, and Helm 2.8 or above installed in your cluster.